aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-AspNetCore-Integration.md

         };
     </script>

+This is mostly useful when you need to register your custom events to SignalR becasue if you register your events after `abp.signalr.connect()` is called, your events will not be triggered.

 Note: See [Official SignalR documentation](https://learn.microsoft.com/en-us/aspnet/core/signalr/configuration?view=aspnetcore-6.0&tabs=javascript#configure-additional-options) for withUrlOptions values.

 In this case, you can call the **abp.signalr.connect()** function manually